 Mark trained in minimally invasive varicose vein treatments with Dr David West in 2014 and opened the Nottingham Veincentre clinic in the same year.
-He has now performed over 1,000 laser treatments and many more sclerotherapy treatments.
+He has now performed over 3000 laser treatments and many more sclerotherapy treatments.
 He has been performing embolisation of pelvic veins to treat varicose veins for over a decade.
 He is invited faculty at the Cardiovascular and Interventional Radiology Society of Europe (CIRSE) where he teaches European medical colleagues to perform varicose vein treatments.
-Over the last 6 years, he has developed his practice, including a new major interest in venous intervention (EVLT and deep venous stenting).
 All of the interventions that he performs are within an artery or a vein and under imaging guidance.

-He is currently the Network clinical lead for the South Yorkshire Major Trauma Network and IR trauma lead for Sheffield Teaching Hospitals.
-He is also an associate editor for the Trauma journal.
-He thoroughly enjoys these roles and uses them to push forward Trauma care and interventional radiology care in the region for the benefit of patients.
+He was previously the Network clinical lead for the South Yorkshire Major Trauma Network and IR trauma lead for Sheffield Teaching Hospitals.
+He is also an associate editor for the trauma journal.
+He thoroughly enjoyed these roles and uses them to push forward Trauma care and interventional radiology care in the region for the benefit of patients.

-His training has been thorough and planned, in high volume units with UK experts and leaders in their fields including Prof Tony Watkinson, Prof Peter Gaines, Dr Trevor Cleveland and Dr West.
+His training has been thorough and planned, in high volume units with UK experts and leaders in fields.
 He initially chose a Basic Surgical Rotation to give him a good basis in surgical technique and practice.
 He gained a massive experience in Trauma by working in Emergency Medicine before and during his Radiology training.
 He was proud to be advanced life support (ALS) and advanced trauma life support (ATLS) instructor.
 Mark’s Radiology training was totally focused on Interventional Radiology, gaining the maximum experience possible in a number of excellent units in the South West region.
 He completed an IR clinical attachment for 6 months before becoming the Endovascular Fellow at the Sheffield Vascular Institute for 2 years.
 Mark is fully trained in all aspects of both vascular and non-vascular IR and has worked as a Consultant in both.